skip to Main Content

 Vision

-• Similarly, to hearing, vision is an important part of engaging with your environment and the richness of one’s experiences.
+• Similarly, to hearing, vision is an important part of engaging with your environment and of the richness of one’s experiences.
 These are both crucial factors when it comes to learning and forming new memories.

 • Goals